 Community Initiative Coordinators Tasked with Finding Solutions

-This new six-month Initiative will have three expected outcomes:
+This six-month Initiative had three expected outcomes:

 - Build a sense of local urgency and better understanding of the childcare industry among employers and policy makers.